 The accompanying consolidated financial statements have been prepared in accordance with generally accepted accounting principals.
 We operate on a 52- or 53-week fiscal year that ends on the last Sunday of the calendar year.
 Each quarterly period has 13 weeks, except for a 53-week year when the fourth quarter has 14 weeks.
-Our 2020, 2019 and 2018 fiscal years each consisted of 52 weeks.
+Our 2021, 2020 and 2019 fiscal years each consisted of 52 weeks.
 Fiscal years are identified in this annual report according to the calendar year in which the fiscal year ends.
-For example, references to "2020," "fiscal 2020," "fiscal year 2020" or similar references refer to the fiscal year ended December 27, 2020.
+For example, references to "2021," "fiscal 2021," "fiscal year 2021" or similar references refer to the fiscal year ended December 26, 2021.

-Certain prior year amounts have been reclassified in our consolidated financial statements and notes thereto to conform to current year presentation.
+Certain prior year amounts have been reclassified in our notes to consolidated financial statements to conform to current year presentation.